Comparing AI Grading Tools in 2025: Which Platforms Actually Support STEM, Essays & Complex Assignments?

 3. CoGrader: Best for Writing Assignments

-Ideal for: English teachers, humanities courses, elementary through high school writing
+Ideal for: English teachers, humanities courses, and elementary through high school writing.

 What it does: CoGrader focuses exclusively on essays and open-ended writing assignments.
 It provides AI-generated feedback on writing quality, organization, and rubric alignment.